ccao-data/data-architecture/etl/README.md

 The Data Department uses the ETL pipeline to retrieve and clean all of the third-party data needed for modeling and reporting.

+We use a new copy of [this excel workbook](https://cookcounty.sharepoint.com/:x:/r/sites/Data-Assessor/Shared%20Documents/General/2026%20Modeling%20Data%20Refresh.xlsx?d=wf47324268a8e4c63921189e12c9ab1e4&csf=1&web=1&e=4aoIHk) to track data refresh progress each year.

 -  [./scripts-ccao-data-raw-us-east-1](./scripts-ccao-data-raw-us-east-1)
 contains scripts that will gather data and upload it to the department's [raw s3 bucket](https://us-east-1.console.aws.amazon.com/s3/buckets/ccao-data-raw-us-east-1?region=us-east-1&tab=objects)